 The IRS Installment Debt will be included in your Debt-to-Income (DTI) Ratio

-Ultimately, this would cause a borrower’s DTI to increase, which then may reduce the amount a borrower will qualify for.
-There is no magic here; FNMA and the IRS are displacing the debt from a ‘lump sum debt ’ due immediately, to a long-term debt solution that is, at the very least, included in the borrower’s qualification analysis.
+Ultimately, this would cause a borrower’s DTI to increase, which may reduce the amount a borrower will qualify for.
+There is no magic here; FNMA and the IRS are displacing the debt from a ‘lump sum debt ’ due immediately, to a long-term debt solution that is, included in the borrower’s qualification analysis.

 A borrower can always try to renegotiate with the IRS to lengthen their loan term (thus reducing the monthly payment) to help them qualify for a larger mortgage.
-Remember, though you are negotiating with the IRS, so keep you expectations reasonable.
+Remember, you are negotiating with the IRS, so keep your expectations reasonable.